 Those municipalities that have significant independent revenues over a predictable number of years have, in all cases examined, significant local business tax revenues.
 Gyönyű, Lébény, Fertőszentmiklós.
 These municipalities have typically planned their development along a long-term strategy and have been able to control the development of their urban areas and keep it at a level at which the development of public infrastructure can keep pace.
 In contrast, the settlements without significant independent income, e.g. the inter-island villages of Vámossszabadi, Győrújfalu, Győrzámoly, which are considered to be the hotspot area, were able to cover the development of public infrastructure after a while only by new parcelling out and land consolidation, i.e. by selling land, but this caused a spiral, where the population was constantly growing, so that the public infrastructure had to be developed strongly again and again.
-Today, in the most affected municipalities in the Szigetköz, the situation has reached the point where further land reclassification is becoming increasingly difficult to imagine, so that the necessary development is no longer possible without public subsidies, and our resilience has been greatly reduced,
+Today, in the most affected municipalities in the Szigetköz, the situation has reached the point where further land reclassification is becoming increasingly difficult to imagine, so that the necessary development is no longer possible without public subsidies, and the municipalities have become the recipients of increasingly uncertain public subsidies, and our resilience has been greatly reduced,